 This problem is not unique to Block Visibility.
 Discussion in the Gutenberg GitHub repo alludes to similar issues in the block toolbar as a whole.
 The current proposal introduces “toggles”.
 This would allow a default set of controls to be presented to the user.
-Then with a couple clicks, the user could add or remove functionality on a per-block basis.
-Such an implementation gives the user more granular control, and as noted in the Github discussion, “This also prevents the interface to (sic) grow uncontrollably as the included tools expand.”
+Then with a couple of clicks, the user could add or remove functionality on a per-block basis.
+Such an implementation gives the user more granular control, and as noted in the GitHub discussion, “This also prevents the interface to (sic) grow uncontrollably as the included tools expand.”

-While these “toggles” have not yet been implemented into Gutenberg proper, they provide the an elegant solution to the impending UI issues in Block Visibility.
+While these “toggles” have not yet been implemented into Gutenberg proper, they provide an elegant solution to the impending UI issues in Block Visibility.
 In version 1.6.0, you will now see a “Controls” section with an ellipsis icon.
 Clicking on that icon allows you to toggle the available visibility controls.

 - For those who were previously using Block Visibility 1.5.3 or lower, when you upgrade to 1.6.0 all your visibility controlled blocks will work just as they did before.
 When you go to edit a block with “old” visibility controls, the block attribute structure will be automatically upgraded behind the scenes.
-We have made every effort to ensure 100% backwards compatibility and an invisible upgrade process.
-If you need help, or run into any issues, plugin support is standing by!
+We have made every effort to ensure 100% backward compatibility and an invisible upgrade process.
+If you need help or run into any issues, plugin support is standing by!

 - By default, all blocks will have the current three visibility controls active (Date & Time, User Role, and Screen Size).
 Future releases will provide a way for administrators to set which controls are enabled by default.